-Dr. Steinbrech performs the tummy tuck and revision tummy tuck on an outpatient basis at their JCAHO accredited office-based surgery facility at Gotham Plastic Surgery of New York City.
+Dr. Steinbrech performs the tummy tuck and revision tummy tuck on an outpatient basis at their JCAHO accredited plastic surgery clinic at Gotham Plastic Surgery of New York City.
 Surgical times will vary, though a full tummy tuck typically takes between two and five hours to complete while a mini or partial tummy tuck can take as little as two hours.
 Either local anesthesia or general anesthesia may be used.
 The incision for a full tummy tuck is located in the pubic area between the hipbones.

 Through this incision, the abdominal muscles are tightened and excess skin and fat are removed.
 A second incision is often made around the navel, allowing the navel to be moved to a new position.

 For a mini tummy tuck, the incision is much shorter and the second incision is typically not required.

 Learn more about tummy tuck, please visit ncbi.gov.